Natural Resources Building

 Species Status Review

-The species evaluations will help WDFW and its partners to assess progress toward recovery of state-listed species.
+State wildlife managers are seeking information from the public in order to evaluate each species status and assess its progress toward recovery.
 The process also will help WDFW to identify and prioritize conservation needs for these species.